Pauwels the anarchist exploded against La Madeleine's doors

 Pauwels the Belgian turned up in Lorraine, then in Saint-Denis in Paris suburb.
 There, in his working-class milieu, anarchist ideas spread in a flash.
 And they went to his head.

 So, on March 15th 1894, at 2:35 PM, Pauwels climbed the stairs which led to La Madeleine church.
 He hid on him a basic bomb he made himself.
-He was sure to succeed: the bomb will explode in the church!
+He was sure to succeed: the bomb would explode in the church!
 Well, if he succeeded in pushing the revolving door.

 The priest turned up on the parvis, saw the corpse, and made a short prayer.
 The cops soon came and made their report.
 The paper Le Petit Journal from March 17th told about a bomb made of "a tincan full of a poor quality chlorate powder and a sodium percussion cap."